isu09/Building-a-Batch-Data-Pipeline-using-Airflow-Spark-EMR-Snowflake/README.md

 ### Cost Optimization through Cluster Termination:
 - Developed a termination task in the DAG to automatically shut down the EMR cluster after the ETL tasks are completed, minimizing infrastructure costs.

+### Integration with Snowflake:
+- Integrated Snowflake as the data warehouse for storing transformed data, enabling fast and scalable analytics.
+- Facilitated seamless data transfer from EMR to Snowflake, ensuring a smooth flow from ETL processing to data storage and analysis.

 ## Technologies Used:
 - **AWS EMR & S3:** Managed Elastic MapReduce clusters and leveraged S3 for storage.
 - **Apache Airflow:** Automated ETL pipelines and orchestrated tasks for cluster management, data ingestion, and transformation.
 - **Apache Spark:** Performed distributed data processing for ingestion and transformation tasks.
 - **AWS CLI & Boto3:** Used for managing resources and interacting with AWS services programmatically.
+- **Snowflake:** Data warehouse used for storing and analyzing the transformed data.

 ## Implementation Steps: